davidgronlund/advanced-css-course/Natours/starter/readme.md

 # how and why we use rem uniuts

 We want an easy way to set settings to simplify media queries

+# The box model

+Each element can be seen as a box

+## Padding

+Inside the box

+## Border

+Goes around the content and the padding

+## Margin

+Is whitespace outside the box.
+Space between boxes.

+## Fill area

+Area filled by background color/image. content + padding

+By default, padding and margin makes up the total width, height of a box.
+With box-sizing: border-box, they are not included in the total

+## Block-level boxes

+display:block
+100% of parent width
+vertically one after another

+## Inline boxes

+display:inline
+content distributed in lines
+occupies only content's space
+no heights and widths
+padding and margins only horizontal

+## inline-block

+display: inline-block
+are inline boxes but work as block level boxes internally no line breaks only content's space

+# Positioning schemes

+##Normal flow

+- not floated
+- laid out according to source order
+  ##Floats
+- elemnt is removed from the normal flow
+- text and inline elemnt wraps arout floated
+- the container willnot ajdust its height to the element (clear-fix solution)
+  ##Absolute
+- element is removed from normal flow
+- no inpact on surrounding elements
+- top, right to

+# Stacking contexts